Design and function of exhaust gas aftertreatment

 The function of the individual exhaust gas aftertreatment components is monitored via sensors and transmitted to the relevant higher-level system control unit.
 Any errors that occur are stored in the engine control unit's error memory and can be read using a suitable diagnostic unit.
 Depending on the vehicle and on the system, additional functions, such as parameters or actuator tests, can be selected and displayed or executed on the diagnostic device.
 The data from control unit communication forms the basis for actual troubleshooting and for successful repair work.
 In addition, the exhaust gas values can be checked and evaluated using a tailpipe measurement.

 The following diagnostic information uses a Mercedes-Benz E350 24V CDI (212) and a Volkswagen Golf 5 Plus as examples.

 In this function, the error codes stored in the error memory can be read out and deleted.
 In addition, information on the error code can be called up.

 In our case study, a defective NOx sensor was detected and, as a result, the error code P220317 was stored in the error memory.

 In this function, current measured values such as engine speed, temperature or the status of individual exhaust gas components can be selected and displayed.

 System-specific information can be taken from vehicle information and used for troubleshooting purposes.
 Here, for example, a system overview of the exhaust gas aftertreatment system can be used for further troubleshooting.

-With the exhaust tailpipe measurement, the escaping exhaust gases can be recorded and evaluated directly at the exhaust system (product tip: exhaust testing).
+With the exhaust tailpipe measurement, the escaping exhaust gases can be recorded and evaluated directly at the exhaust system.
 Defects in the exhaust system or in the exhaust gas aftertreatment system are detected and can be incorporated into further troubleshooting.

 Not helpful at all